hmchen47/DataScience/AppliedDS-UMich/5-SocialNet/04-Applications.md

 + Preferential Attachment Model
     + Start with two nodes connected by an edge.
     + At each time step, add a new node with an edge connecting it to an existing node.
-    + Choose the node to connect to at random with probability proportional to each node’s degree.
+    + Choose the node to connect to at random with probability proportional to each node's degree.
-    + The probability of connecting to a node $u$ of degree:
+    + The probability of connecting to a node $u$ of degree $k_u$:

         $$k_u = k_u/\sum_j k_j$$
-    + As the number of nodes increases, the degree distribution of the network under the preferential attachment model approaches the power law $𝑃(k) = Ck^{-3}$ with constant $𝐶$.
+    + As the number of nodes increases, the degree distribution of the network under the preferential attachment model approaches the power law $P(k) = Ck^{-3}$ with constant $C$.
     + The preferential attachment model produces networks with degree distributions similar to real networks.
     + `barabasi_albert_graph(n, m)` returns a network with $n$ nodes.
 Each new node attaches to $m$ existing nodes according to the Preferential Attachment model.
         ```python